Johnson and UC Davis host CSU Bakersfield - WTOP News

 Bakersfield, California; Saturday, 10 p.m.
 EST

-BOTTOM LINE: UC Davis visits the CSU Bakersfield Roadrunners after Ty Johnson scored 24 points in UC Davis’ 66-65 win against the CSU Northridge Matadors.
+BOTTOM LINE: UC Davis takes on the CSU Bakersfield Roadrunners after Ty Johnson scored 24 points in UC Davis’ 66-65 win against the CSU Northridge Matadors.

-The Roadrunners have gone 8-4 at home.
-CSU Bakersfield is ninth in the Big West with 10.3 assists per game led by Kaleb Higgins averaging 3.7.
+The Roadrunners have gone 8-4 in home games.
+CSU Bakersfield has a 5-10 record in games decided by 10 or more points.

-The Aggies are 11-5 against Big West opponents.
-UC Davis ranks ninth in the Big West scoring 26.5 points per game in the paint led by Johnson averaging 9.0.
+The Aggies are 11-5 in conference matchups.
+UC Davis ranks fifth in the Big West with 8.8 offensive rebounds per game led by Marsalis Roberson averaging 7.0.

-CSU Bakersfield averages 68.6 points per game, 0.9 more points than the 67.7 UC Davis allows.
-UC Davis averages 71.3 points per game, 1.4 more than the 69.9 CSU Bakersfield allows.
+CSU Bakersfield is shooting 42.9% from the field this season, 0.1 percentage points higher than the 42.8% UC Davis allows to opponents.
+UC Davis averages 71.3 points per game, 1.4 more than the 69.9 CSU Bakersfield gives up to opponents.

-TOP PERFORMERS: Higgins is scoring 16.9 points per game with 2.7 rebounds and 3.7 assists for the Roadrunners.
-Corey Stephenson is averaging 7.6 points and 3.1 rebounds while shooting 38.7% over the last 10 games for CSU Bakersfield.
+TOP PERFORMERS: Marvin McGhee is shooting 33.6% from beyond the arc with 1.8 made 3-pointers per game for the Roadrunners, while averaging 7.9 points.

-Elijah Pepper is scoring 20.4 points per game with 4.7 rebounds and 2.1 assists for the Aggies.
-Johnson is averaging 18.9 points, 3.2 assists and 2.2 steals over the past 10 games for UC Davis.
+Elijah Pepper is averaging 20.4 points and two steals for the Aggies.

 LAST 10 GAMES: Roadrunners: 4-6, averaging 66.4 points, 33.2 rebounds, 9.9 assists, 7.3 steals and 3.4 blocks per game while shooting 41.7% from the field.
 Their opponents have averaged 69.1 points per game.